-This section presents data and statistics on New Zealand households with no source of heating.
+This section presents additional information about the indoor environment, specifically about New Zealand households with no source of heating.

 On this page